 1,000 Awesome Things About Life in Research

-Building a list of 1,000 awesome things that come along with life in science, one quirky, funny, inspiring piece at a time.
+Building a list of 1,000 awesome things that come with life in research, one quirky, funny, inspiring piece at a time.
 Missing your favorite awesomeness?
 Or have The perfect image?
-Add in comments or tweet @edgeforscholars to share your personal twist on why science rocks.
+Add in comments or tweet #1ksciawesome @edgeforscholars to share your personal twist on why science rocks.

 88. Embracing the unpredictable